josh-mutian/green-again-website/README.md

 ## GreenAgain Website

 - 2016-02-10: Implementation of navigation bar according to Karen's design.
 Footer inhereted from previous design by Joshua.
+- 2016-02-12: First mock-up with homepage, about page, and work page.
+Still need to add actual text in.